 What is the Faculty Senate?

 It is the policy of Western Washington University that there shall be meaningful participation by the faculty, through the Faculty Senate or other recognized faculty bodies, in matters relating to university academics, budget, planning and policy at all levels of internal university governance.
 This is consistent with the University's policy of open participation in governance.
 (Faculty Handbook, II.B.1)

 The Faculty Senate is empowered to speak and act for the Faculty with responsibility in the areas of curriculum, academic programs, scholarly activities, the education of students, the mission of the university, and institutional and administrative effectiveness.
 These matters are not covered by the contract between WWU and the United Faculty of Western Washington (UFWW).

 The Senate agenda, the minutes, and short abstracts of meeting activities are sent to faculty and published on the web after meetings.

 Who serves on the Senate?

 Each Senator at Western represents a specific constituent group, usually in his or her discipline, and works to apprise constituents of current Senate action and discussions.
 Senate Elections and appointments to Standing Committees take place in Spring quarter.

 What committee work does the Senate oversee?

-The Faculty Legislative Representative (FLR) appointed by the Senate is a member of the Council of Faculty Representatives (CFR), an organization of faculty from every baccalaureate college and university in the State.
+The Faculty Legislative Representative (FLR) appointed by the Senate is a member of the Council of Faculty, an organization of faculty from every public baccalaureate college and university in Washington State.
 Western's FLR helps to coordinate and formulate recommendations to guide legislative efforts on behalf of higher education.